The ultimate Uganda and Rwanda safari. Four parks, two countries, endless adventure.

 Today leave Uganda and cross into Rwanda (where the clocks go back one hour).
 This journey should take a few hours although time spent at the border crossing can vary and can be an experience in itself!
 The remainder of the day is at leisure to either relax at the lodge or enjoy some of the easy trails around the lodge itself.
 Many people choose to soak up the spectacular views of the Volcanoes, with traditional villages dotted below.

 The forested slopes of the Volcanoes National Park are spectacular and full of drama.
 A chain of free-standing volcanoes, they are home to local snake spirits, active volcanoes and the place where Dian Fossey lived - and died - for mountain gorillas.
-With peaks reaching nearly 4,500 metres, rare forest elephants and a network of rugged trails, this is a park that is a challenging as it is thrilling and despite its popularity, it is still the best place to see mountain gorillas.
+With peaks reaching nearly 4,500 metres and a network of rugged trails, this is a park that is as challenging as it is thrilling and despite its popularity, it is still the best place to see mountain gorillas.

 2nd Day of TrekkingToday there is the chance to head out into the forest on a second gorilla trek.
 The trek follows the same format as before and after another briefing, you head into the forest to search for gorillas with every group and every trek different from the last - no two are the same.
 A larger group may have a more relaxed atmosphere, with playful juveniles, whereas the silverback of a smaller group may want to show his strength and protect his family with chest beating and plenty of noise.
 If anything, a second trek allows people to enjoy the experience that much more, soaking up the atmosphere without the need to try and capture that perfect photo...easier said than done.
 Afternoon activities are kept flexible depending on when you return.